D4Delta/DeltaLauncher/Setup.md

 ####Creating the main pom

 First, what is the main pom ?
-The main pom is a xml file that contains the data needed by delta launcher to download your application : Your repository, and your application groupId and artifactId.
-I recommend uploading this file on a ftp (it can be your repository ftp), but if you want you can directly add it to your project, and load it using ```getResourceAsStream("mainpom.xml")```.
+The main pom is a xml file that contains the data needed by delta launcher to download your application : Your repository, and your application's groupId and artifactId.
+I recommend uploading this file on a ftp (it can be your repository ftp), but if you want, you can directly add it to your project, and load it using ```getResourceAsStream("mainpom.xml")```.

 But let's create that pom :